OllieJones/index-wp-mysql-for-speed/readme.txt

 = 0.9.1 =
 More complete diagnostic information upload, minor usability and documentation improvements.

+= 1.0.1 =
+Works for multisite, add more user choices

 == Upgrade Notice ==
-This version has usability and documentation improvements, and uploads more complete diagnostic information (as always, when you grant permission).
+This version works on multisite (network) WordPress installations, and has more options.

 == Screenshots ==